antoniobytedev-vitis/vitis-workshop/course/2.pipeline/2.3 conditional branches/exercise/readme.md

 # TASK
-Choose the minimum II for the pipeline pragma so that there's no II violation due to lack of memory ports.
-Synthesize the code both with the selected II and without pipeline and compare the results.
+Synthesize the code 3 times, one without pipeline, one using only pipeline and one using pipeline and the pragma hls dependency.
+Explain why we get a violation using pipeline only and show where it happens.

 ## Finished table
 | Metric                        | **Without Pipelining** | **With `#pragma HLS PIPELINE`** | **Pipelined and Fixed Dependency** |